Robin Roberts (baseball): Philadelphia Phillies

-Later career

 After the 1961 season, Roberts was sold to the New York Yankees, who acquired the slumping pitcher from the Phillies for slightly more than the $20,000 league waiver price.

-On February 6, 1962, the Phillies announced that Roberts's uniform number 36 would be retired by the team on March 21, 1962, when the Yankees would visit Clearwater to play the Phillies in a spring training game.
+On February 6, 1962, the Phillies announced that Roberts' uniform number 36 would be retired by the team on March 21, 1962, when the Yankees would visit Clearwater to play the Phillies in a spring training game.
 It was the first uniform number to be retired by the organization.
 Roberts started for the Yankees in the spring game, gave up four runs in three innings, and was the winning pitcher in the Yankees' 13–10 victory.
 He was released by the Yankees in May 1962 without having appeared in a regular-season game for the Yankees.

+Baltimore Orioles

-He signed with the Baltimore Orioles on May 21, 1962.
+Roberts signed with the Baltimore Orioles on May 21, 1962.
 He went 42–36 with a 3.09 ERA in 3 1/2 seasons with the Orioles.

-In his final year in Baltimore, he was the first road roommate and mentor to Jim Palmer, who made his major league debut in relief of Roberts in the third inning of a 12–9 loss to the Boston Red Sox in Fenway Park on April 17, 1965.
+In Roberts' final year in Baltimore, he was the first road roommate and mentor to Jim Palmer, who made his major league debut in relief of Roberts in the third inning of a 12–9 loss to the Boston Red Sox in Fenway Park on April 17, 1965.
 Palmer said 47 years later, "Robin Roberts helped teach me even though he knew I was probably going to take his job."
 Dissatisfied with his new role as a spot starter and long reliever, Roberts requested his release, which was granted by the Orioles on July 27, 1965.

+Houston Astros and Chicago Cubs

 Roberts signed with the Houston Astros on August 5.
 He signed with the Chicago Cubs on July 13, 1966, with the additional capacity of assisting pitching coach Freddie Fitzsimmons.
 Roberts was also reunited with fellow Whiz Kid Curt Simmons.
 His final major league game was with the Cubs on September 3, 1966, at Forbes Field.
 He was released by the Cubs on October 3, 1966.
 He pitched for the Reading Phillies during 1967.

+Baseball Hall of Fame

 Roberts was elected to the Baseball Hall of Fame in 1976.
 Ahead of the August 1976 induction, Roberts was named honorary captain of the National League for the 1976 Major League Baseball All-Star Game, which was hosted by the Phillies at Veterans Stadium.

-Post-playing career
+Coaching career

+Germantown Academy

+From 1971 to 1975, Roberts coached the Germantown Academy boys varsity baseball team in Fort Washington, Pennsylvania.
+The 1972 Germantown team went 22–1 and won the Inter-Ac League championship with a record of 10–0.
+Roberts' son was a member of that team.
+An annual baseball player award is named in Roberts' honor.